-- 1 The development of computers facilitated research in cognition by Välj ett alternativ: - more accurately capturing reaction time. - discrediting behavioral principles. - suggesting hypotheses that framed the steps of cognition as stages of information processing. - integrating elements of subjective experiences.
+- 1 The development of computers facilitated research in cognition by Välj ett alternativ: - suggesting hypotheses that framed the steps of cognition as stages of information processing. - integrating elements of subjective experiences. - discrediting behavioral principles. - more accurately capturing reaction time.

 2 Which of the following statements provides the most serious obstacle to the use of introspection as a source of scientific evidence?